CtrlK

 Workflow Clarity

-Each workflow has a clear numbered sequence with prerequisite/required/optional annotations, explicit tool ordering, and pitfalls that serve as validation guidance.
-The setup section includes a verification step (confirm ACTIVE status before proceeding).
+Multi-step workflows are clearly sequenced with explicit prerequisite/required/optional annotations.
+Each workflow has a clear 'when to use' trigger, ordered tool sequence, key parameters, and pitfalls.
+The setup section includes a validation checkpoint (confirm ACTIVE status before proceeding).
 The hierarchy pattern clearly shows the drill-down sequence.

 3 / 3